 The Indigenous dispute resolution committee members are: Dr Gaye Sculthorpe and Ms Josephine Akee (co-convenors), Mr Greg Hansen, Mr Warwick Soden, Mr John Spender QC, Ms Lynn Stephen.

 Legal Framework for ADR

 NADRAC continued to work on its guide for Commonwealth policy-makers and legal drafters who are involved in legislating for alternative dispute resolution.
-The Statutory Provisions committee met in Adelaide in February 2005 to determine directions for this guide.
+NADRAC plans to publish the guide before the end of 2006.